Colorado Court Rules

 The analysis of when a lawyer may treat advances of unearned fees as property of the lawyer must begin with the principle that the lawyer must hold in trust all fees paid by the client until there is a basis on which to conclude that the lawyer has earned the fee; otherwise the funds must remain in the lawyer's trust account because they are not the lawyer's property.

-Advances of unearned fees, including "lump-sum" fees and "flat fees," are those funds the client pays for specified legal services that the lawyer has agreed to perform in the future.
-Pursuant to Rule 1.15, the lawyer must deposit an advance of unearned fees in the lawyer's trust account.
+Advances of unearned fees, including advances of all or a portion of a flat fee, are those funds the client pays for specified legal services that the lawyer has agreed to perform in the future.
+Pursuant to Rule 1.5(f), the lawyer must deposit an advance of unearned fees in the lawyer’s trust account.
 The funds may be earned only as the lawyer performs specified legal services or confers benefits on the client as provided for in the written statement of the basis of the fee, if a written statement is required by Rule 1.5(b).
 See also Restatement (Third) of the Law Governing Lawyers §§ 34, 38 (1998).
 Rule 1.5(f) does not prevent a lawyer from entering into these types of arrangements.

 For example, the lawyer and client may agree that portions of the advance of unearned fees are deemed earned at the lawyer's hourly rate and become the lawyer's property as and when the lawyer provides legal services.

-Alternatively, the lawyer and client may agree to an advance lump-sum or flat fee that will be earned in whole or in part based upon the lawyer's completion of specific tasks or the occurrence of specific events, regardless of the precise amount of the lawyer's time involved.
-For instance, in a criminal defense matter, a lawyer and client may agree that the lawyer earns portions of the advance lump-sum or flat fee upon the lawyer's entry of appearance, initial advisement, review of discovery, preliminary hearing, pretrial conference, disposition hearing, motions hearing, trial, and sentencing.
-Similarly, in a trusts and estates matter, a lawyer and client may agree that the lawyer earns portions of the lump-sum or flat fee upon client consultation, legal research, completing the initial draft of testamentary documents, further client consultation, and completing the final documents.
+A lawyer and client may agree that a flat fee or a portion of a flat fee is earned in various ways.
+For example, the lawyer and client may agree to an advance flat fee that will be earned in whole or in part based upon the lawyer’s completion of specific tasks or the occurrence of specific events, regardless of the precise amount of the lawyer’s time involved.
+For instance, in a criminal defense matter, a lawyer and client may agree that the lawyer earns portions of the flat fee upon the lawyer’s entry of appearance, initial advisement, review of discovery, preliminary hearing, pretrial conference, disposition hearing, motions hearing, trial, and sentencing.
+Similarly, in a trusts and estates matter, a lawyer and client may agree that the lawyer earns portions of the flat fee upon client consultation, legal research, completing the initial draft of testamentary documents, further client consultation, and completing the final documents.

 Because an engagement retainer fee is earned at the time it is received, it must not be commingled with client property.
 However, it may be subject to refund to the client in the event of changed circumstances.